LiviuMrc/Path-Hijacking/README.md

 ![ss4](https://github.com/LiviuMrc/Path-Hijacking/assets/95069685/4d95cdec-115d-4181-b274-2079c9643afb)

+1) We need to add our desired path before all others using this command:

+export PATH="/home/user1/":$PATH

-First we need to create a new file called cowsay, inside it we will write the following:
+2) create a new file called cowsay, inside it we will write the following:

 #!/bin/bash //in order to initialize a bash script